-A Roth option allows you and your employees to contribute post-tax earnings toward retirement.
+By adding a Roth option to your 401(k) plan, you and your employees will be able to contribute post-tax earnings toward retirement.
 Though salary contributions are taxed on the front end, qualifying withdrawals and capital appreciations are tax-free.

 - High-earning employees.
 With a Roth 401(k), business owners and other Highly Compensated Employees have access to a new tax diversification strategy.
 Unlike the Roth IRA, the Roth 401(k) has no income cap (also known as a “phase out”).
 A Roth 401(k) also permits higher maximum contribution limits than Roth IRAs—$19,500 versus $6,000 for workers under age 50 in 2020.

 - Younger employees.
 Younger employees will likely be in a higher tax bracket upon retirement and would prefer to contribute post-tax earnings toward retirement.